-- Grievance Process 1 for Complaints of Unlawful Harassment, Discrimination, and Sex-Based Misconduct Except for Formal Title IX Sexual Harassment Complaints (“Grievance Process 1”), set forth in Section XI of this Policy; and
+A. Grievance Process 1 for Complaints of Unlawful Harassment, Discrimination, and Sex-Based Misconduct Except for Formal Title IX Sexual Harassment Complaints (“Grievance Process 1”), set forth in Section XII Grievance Process 1 for Complaints of Unlawful Harassment, Discrimination, and Sex-Based Misconduct, Except for Formal Title IX Sexual Harassment Complaints, of this Policy; and

-- Grievance Process 2 for Formal Title IX Sexual Harassment Complaints (Grievance Process 2”), set forth in Section XII of this Policy.
+B. Grievance Process 2 for Formal Title IX Sexual Harassment Complaints (Grievance Process 2”), set forth in Section XIII Grievance Process 2 for Formal Title IX Sexual Harassment Complaints, of this Policy.

 The investigation and adjudication of alleged misconduct under these processes is not an adversarial process between the Complainant, the Respondent, and the witnesses, but rather a process for postsecondary institutions to comply with their obligations under existing law.
 The Complainant does not have the burden to prove, nor does the Respondent have the burden to disprove, the underlying allegation or allegations of misconduct.

 The following matters will be processed under Grievance Process 1: